Click below to download the charts in this article, showing signal flow in recording and mixing.

-Understanding the audio signal flow for DAW-based recording and mixing scenarios is vital for efficient session work.
+Understanding signal flow in DAW-based recording and mixing is vital for efficient music production.
 Unfortunately, it's not hard to get lost or misinterpret where your signals are going and when they hit different software and hardware elements of your setup.
 Confusion about these things can quickly lead to counterproductive actions, incomplete routing configurations, or even dangerous feedback loops.

 Signal flow between components tends to be easier to comprehend when you can see cables connecting them.
 However, in a DAW, you are typically not provided that luxury as you're usually dealing with virtual connections that cannot be seen.
 So, it's not as easy as following a cable trail from device to device.